This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 2. Work on College Applications in High School

 For a child with cerebral palsy and no intellectual disability, getting into college involves many of the same steps as it does for anyone else aspiring to enter higher education.
-It starts with making an effort in high school to learn, get good grades, participate in extracurricular activities, and take college entrance exams, such as the SAT or ACT.

 For a disabled student, academic achievement and participation can be more challenging.